-Ultimate Supreme Executive Chairman Drek, the Big Bad of the first game.
-At first he may come off as a humorous villain who is trying to find a home for his people by extreme, if unnecessarily cruel means, but by the end of the game, there is no mistaking him for anything but an unrepentant maniac.
+Complete Monster: Ultimate Supreme Executive Chairman Drek is the Big Bad of the first game.
+At first he may come off as a humorous villain who is trying to find a home for his people by extremist, if clearly apathetic means, but by the end of the game, there is no mistaking him for anything but an unrepentant maniac.
 To begin with, he is the one who over-polluted his own home planet and got his kind, the Blarg, into this situation.
-He proudly boasts about it and how he did it on purpose, and that his real motive behind invading and tearing apart planets with machinery, bombs and superlasers to build his new world (with people still on the planets in question) is to make the mother of all money-laundering real-estate scams; he's been paid for every square inch of the new Blarg homeworld, and makes it clear that once the people settle in, he'll repeat the whole polluting and planet looting cycle all over again.
-Oh, and he almost blew up Ratchet's home planet with a superlaser so he could move his new world into its perfect orbit, and it's implied he also chose Veldin just to spite Ratchet for getting in his way.
-His Karmic Death (by virtue of Drek accidentally launching himself and his mecha straight onto the new planet, and Ratchet then blowing up said planet with Drek's own superlaser) was well-deserved.
+He also proudly boasts about it and how he did it on purpose and reveals that his real motive behind tearing apart planets to build his new world (with people still on them) and eventually trying to blow up planets with bombs and superlasers, is to execute the mother of all money-laundering real-estate scams; once he's been paid for every square inch of the new Blarg homeworld, and once the people settle in, he'll repeat the whole polluting and planet looting cycle all over again.
+To top it off, he almost blew up Ratchet's home planet with a superlaser so he could move his new world into its perfect orbit, and it's implied he also chose Veldin just to spite Ratchet for getting in his way.

 Contested Sequel: There is a minority of fans who discount Deadlocked, Going Mobile, Size Matters, Secret Agent Clank, Quest for Booty and All 4 One as being "real" Ratchet & Clank games, which can become confusing when they insist on referring to the game by numbers (e.g. "the fourth game" could variously apply to Deadlocked, Size Matters or Tools of Destruction depending on whether you're talking to someone who accepts all the games, only the platformers, or only the main console games).

 However, in canon, Deadlocked is the fourth game, while Size Matters and Secret Agent Clank are discounted.

 And then we've got All-4-One and Full Frontal Assault, due to their gaming style.